rashevskyv/dbi/README_ENG.md

 From here you can select and install your files on the Switch in the same fashion as using Browse SD Card/Browse USB0 Drive.

-To quickly send files or folders with games for installation, right-click on them, select Send from dbibackend and the installation files will be immediately placed in dbibackend's queue.
+To quickly send files or folders with games for installation, right-click on them, select `Send from dbibackend` and the installation files will be immediately placed in dbibackend's queue.
 To configure this in Windows, press `Win + R`, enter `shell: sendto` and create a shortcut for `dbibackend.exe` in the folder.

+#### Dependencies that may be required to run on MacOS or Linux

+| brew install python-tk
+| pip3 install pyusb

 ### Home server